lumenwrites/rpgadventures.io-old/content/posts/articles/2022-02-16 The 3-Sentence Description Formula.md

 -->

 ### 3. List actionable things
-Finally, direct your players' attention to the most notable things in the area, everything they can interact with or investigate.
+Finally, direct your players' attention to the most notable things in the area, everything they can interact with or investigate, things that will influence their behavior.

 > - The walls are covered in strange runes.
 > - An enormous bear is sleeping in the corner.